cyberdesserts/npm-scanner/documentation.md

 ## Beyond Basic Scanning: A Layered Security Approach

-While our deps.dev scanner provides excellent vulnerability visibility, the cybersecurity community has identified several complementary strategies for npm package security:
+While the deps.dev scanner provides excellent vulnerability visibility, the cybersecurity community has identified several complementary strategies for npm package security:

 ### 1. **Version Pinning and Lock File Management**
-As one practitioner noted: *"Lock versions in your package.json and only update on a cadence."*
+*"Lock versions in your package.json and only update on a cadence."*

 ```json
 {